An overview of crime statistics for the US

 The FBI is now using the National Incident-Based Reporting System which is different than the previous reporting methods, see Counting Crime.

-The National Incident-Based Reporting System includes multiple (up to ten) crimes connected to an incident, not just the most serious crime used in the old Summary Reporting System, thus more crime will be recorded.
+The National Incident-Based Reporting System includes multiple crimes connected to an incident, not just the most serious crime used in the old Summary Reporting System, thus more crimes could be recorded.

-Per an FBI estimate, 11 percent of all criminal episodes involved multiple offenses, a possible increase of two percent (or more) per crime measured.
+Per an FBI estimate, 11 percent of all criminal episodes involved multiple offenses.
+However, the NIBRS collects far more categories of crime than the older Summary Reporting System.

 The National Incident-Based Reporting System is supposed to be the only reporting system used for national crime data.

-Per the FBI, data from 2022 was a mix of reports from the old and new reporting systems.
+Per the FBI, full-year data from 2022-2024 (preliminary) was a mix of reports from the old and new reporting systems.

 There is concern that the FBI’s National Incident-Based Reporting System does not have a sufficient number of law enforcement agencies participating thus leaving some to speculate that quarterly or yearly reports may be compromised.
 Only 52 percent of law enforcement agencies provided yearly data for 2021.